 logger collects information from several components, including the XOS Core,

 API, and various Synchronizers.
-On a running POD, the logs can be accessed at
+On a running physical POD, the logs can be

 There is also a second way of accessing low-level logs with additional verbosity that do not make it into ELK Stack.
 This involves accessing log messages in various containers directly.
 You may do so by running the following command on the head node.

 For most purposes, the logs in ELK Stack should contain enough information to diagnose problems.
 Furthermore, these logs thread together facts across multiple components by using the identifiers of XOS data model objects.